‘Very Anti-Social’: Suspect in Boulder Supermarket Massacre Was Paranoid, Brother Says

 “I learned that [Ahmad] is a suspect after coming from work,” Ali Aliwi Alissa told The Daily Beast, describing how he could not reach his siblings Monday afternoon.

-A woman who identified herself as an older sister answered the door of their family house.
+On Tuesday morning, a woman who identified herself as an older sister answered the door of the family house.
 She said she was shocked, and the family never suspected their brother capable of committing this act of violence.
 “We’re shocked.
 He is nice, a quiet brother,” the 30-year-old told The Daily Beast, declining to give her name.

+On a now-deleted Facebook page, Alissa described himself as a student interested in “computer engineering/ computer science.... kickboxing.”
+Posts about mixed martial arts, especially jiu jitsu, dominated the page.
+Alissa sometimes posted about Islam, often about prayer or holidays.

+In one post, however, he appeared to express fears that someone was targeting his phone for Islamophobic reasons.

 Authorities have not released a motive behind the grisly murders, saying the investigation was still in its preliminary stages and “it is premature for us to draw any conclusions at this point in time.”